-The EPL is preparing for the August launch of the Match Day Social Media Channel, supplied by user-generated content (UGC) from all markets, including content captured by the clubs and pitch-side mobile content.
+The EPL is preparing for the August launch of the Match Day Social Media Channel, supplied by content from all markets, including content captured by the clubs and pitch-side mobile media.
 It will not just be for social channels but the world feed and broadcast feed, too.
 This initiative promises to drive value for the clubs, broadcasters and fans by distributing real-time photos and videos captured outside of the broadcast cameras.
 As Norrish pointed out, what once used to be a big operation of sending a crew to shoot can now be done with phones and smart tech.

 “That is really exciting for us that we can get live pictures from Man United sports club in New York or Liverpool fans in Bangkok straight into our broadcast and into our other production as well in real time.”

 Content Developed for Mobile ON Mobile Connects With Fans